tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 # Beginner's guide for chess bot setup

 This template provides two ways for your bots to interact with other bots or players.
-You can either play online on [Lichess](https://lichess.org) or you can play locally using the program [XBoard](https://www.gnu.org/software/xboard/).
+You can either play online on [Lichess](https://lichess.org) chess server or you can play locally using the [XBoard](https://www.gnu.org/software/xboard/) program.

 Below you can find the instructions to configure your project to work with either of these options.